jmcelroy99/ruby-project-guidelines-sea01-seng-ft-042020/README.md

 ### Contributions

-This app was created by Trevor Low and Matthew Sedlacek Special thank to the creators of the following Ruby Gems
+This app was created by Trevor Low and Matthew Sedlacek.
+Special thanks to the creators of the following Ruby Gems.
 - gem "sinatra-activerecord"
 - gem "sqlite3"
 - gem "pry"